Earl of Rosse: History

 In 1795 he was made Viscount Oxmantown in the Peerage of Ireland, with normal remainder to the heirs male of his body, and in 1806 he was even further honoured when he was created Earl of Rosse in the Peerage of Ireland, with similar remainder as for the barony.
-Lord Rosse sat from 1800 to 1807 as one of the original Irish Representative Peers in the British House of Lords.
+Lord Rosse sat from 1800 to 1807 as one of the original Irish representative peer in the British House of Lords.
 On his death in 1807 the viscountcy became extinct while he was succeeded in the barony and earldom according to the special remainders by his aforementioned nephew, the 5th Baronet.
 The latter represented King's County in the British House of Commons and sat in the House of Lords as an Irish Representative Peer between 1809 and 1841.

 The 2nd Earl's son, the 3rd Earl, was a well-known astronomer and famous for his construction of the giant telescope the Leviathan of Parsonstown at his seat Birr Castle.
 Lord Rosse also sat as Member of Parliament for King's County, was an Irish Representative Peer from 1845 to 1867 – years during which millions of the Irish population died from starvation or emigrated.
 He was one of the very few who foresaw the consequences of the potato blight and tried to alert the British authorities.
 He was Lord Lieutenant of King's County from 1831 to 1867 and President of the Royal Society from 1849 to 1854.
 He was succeeded by his son, the fourth Earl.
 He was an Irish Representative Peer between 1868 and 1908 and Lord Lieutenant of King's County between 1892 and 1908.
 His son, the fifth Earl, was an Irish Representative Peer from 1911 to 1918 and Lord-Lieutenant of King's County from 1908 to 1918.
 Lord Rosse fought in the First World War and died from wounds received in action in 1918.
 As of 2014 the titles are held by his grandson, the seventh Earl, who succeeded his father in 1979.